 The treatment environment will offer an individual with co-occurring disorders a place where he/she can be physically safe and removed from the environments that have contributed to the crisis.
-The client can detoxify from alcohol and drugs and gain insight and skills to change addictive patterns of thinking and behavior.
-After receiving assurance that survival needs will be met, he/she will be invited to become an active participating member of a healing community.
+If appropriate and safe, the client can detoxify from alcohol and drugs and gain insight and skills to change addictive patterns of thinking and behavior.
+If needing another level of care to detox, client can after receiving assurance that survival needs will be met, he/she will be invited to become an active participating member of SHCR.
 The level of activity will vary initially for newly admitted clients.
 Daily living tasks will include, but are not limited to making the bed, helping with chores and meal preparation, and have therapeutic value in providing structure to the day and skills for future self-management.
 There will be daily opportunities for "teachable moments" where they will get the chance to practice new skills, develop supportive relationships, resolve conflicts with others in pro-social ways, and reduce the sense of alienation often felt from others.

-Crisis Intervention and Stabilization Services
+3. Crisis Intervention and Stabilization Services

-The respite center will employ a flexible social rehabilitation model that shall provide an array of intervention services to meet the needs of each client, in a time of crisis.
+The crisis residential will employ a flexible social rehabilitation model that shall provide an array of intervention services to meet the needs of each client, in a time of crisis.
 The respite center will "emphasize the mastery of daily living skills and social development using a strength-based approach that supports recovery and wellness in a homelike environment.
 It will provide a continuum of care with links to community resource centers and supports that ease the transition into independent living.
 Treatment plans and available interventions will be tailored to meet clients' therapeutic and immediate needs.
 The level of programming will be tailored to the client's level of functioning.

-A clinician will work with each client to develop an individualized Wellness Recovery Action Plan (WRAP) that will help the client understand key concepts of recovery (hope, personal responsibility, education, self-advocacy, and support) that are responsive to the needs of his/her daily life.
-Each client's WRAP will include a list of wellness tools that he/she can employ to cope with stress or other mental health difficulties.
-Once a client stabilizes at the respite center, Contractor shall encourage him/her to also develop a crisis plan with directives for family/significant others when he/she can no longer take appropriate actions on his/her own behalf.
+A clinician will work with each client to develop an individualized Coping with stress and triggers plan that will help the client understand key concepts of recovery (hope, personal responsibility, education, self-advocacy, and support) that are responsive to the needs of his/her daily life.
+Each client's plan will include a list of wellness tools that he/she can employ to cope with stress or other mental health difficulties.
+Once a client stabilizes at the crisis residential, Contractor shall encourage him/her to also develop a crisis plan with directives for family/significant others when he/she can no longer take appropriate actions on his/her own behalf.
 The plan will also help with post residential transition and maintenance of recovery and wellness.
-Participation in WRAP groups will be part of most clients' treatment plan.
-WRAP groups will be co-facilitated by trained clinicians and peer counselors.
-The WRAP curriculum will be adapted to meet each client's short-term respite stay and his/her most pressing needs.
+Participation in groups will be part of most clients' treatment plan.
+Groups will be co-facilitated by trained clinicians and peer counselors.
+The curriculum will be adapted to meet each client's short-term respite stay and his/her most pressing needs.